Hol1999/Hollyrecipewebsite/_posts/2021-02-06-first-diary-entry-inspiration.md

 ~ How eBook covers differ from physical printed copies: The margin of sight of say a Kindle of one eBook is a lot smaller than a physical normal-sized cookbook and so what I create has to be legible in some shape or form on such a small scale.

 ## 'What I have done so far' segment

 * Today, I cooked my first recipe '*Feta, Tomato and Basil Spirali*', took a bunch of pictures and will upload the recipe soon.
-It was delicious, it is definetely worth recreating if you have some time.
+It was delicious, it is definitely worth recreating if you have some time.
 Here's a photo x

   ![](../uploads/img_3825.jpg)